How do I catch a D&G Bus?

 If you are buying a ticket please try to have the correct money ready before you board the bus.
 If you're not sure about the fare or don't have the right change don't worry - our drivers can usually offer change for notes up to £10.
 If you want to know a particular fare, call us on 01782 332337 (Staffordshire and Stoke-on-Trent) or 01270 252970 (Cheshire).

-If you have an electronic 'smartcard' pass you may be asked to place it onto the card reader on the top of the ticket machine. if you are unsure of how to do this, or have difficulty in reaching, please ask the driver.
+If you have an electronic 'smartcard' pass you may be asked to place it onto the card reader on the ticket machine. if you are unsure of how to do this, or have difficulty in reaching, please ask the driver.

 We have space on all of our buses for one wheelchair which is on a first-come-first-served basis - please be aware that we are unable to guarantee that the space will be available and we are unable to book journeys in advance.
 Pushchairs are able to use the wheelchair area if it is not occupied, but if a passenger using a wheelchair boards we ask that pushchairs be folded and stored in the luggage racks.
 All of our buses are fitted with ramps and the step can be lowered - if you need assistance boarding just ask the driver.